Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

 Ubiquiti has been on a roll!
-After a trio of enterprise-class access points and then another trio of cloud gateways, the networking vendor today unveiled two additional APs—the UniFi 7-Lite (U7-Lite) and UniFi 7 In-Wall (U7-IW)—to complete its Wi-Fi 7 portfolio.
+After unveiling a trio of enterprise-class access points and another trio of cloud gateways, the networking vendor today introduced two additional access points—the UniFi 7-Lite (U7-Lite) and UniFi 7 In-Wall (U7-IW)—to complete its Wi-Fi 7 portfolio.

 UniFi U7-Lite vs. U7 In-Wall: Ubiquiti's two new compact dual-band Wi-Fi 7 access points.